nkane/nkane.github.io/_posts/2025-07-05-go-generics.markdown

 ---
 layout: post
 title: "Go: Generics"
-date: 2024-10-11
+date: 2025-07-05
 categories: blog engineering go
-published: false
+published: true
 ---

 # Go: Generics

-Generics in programming come in a variety of different flavors, and for awhile Go did officially have generics in the language.
-Despite whether your for or against generics, they are part of the language since version `1.18`.
+Generics in programming come in a variety of different flavors, and for a while Go did not officially have generics in the language.
+Despite whether you're for or against generics, they are part of the language since version `1.18`.
 If you're not familiar with generics, they're a way of writing code that is independent of the specific type being used.

-To be honest, when generics were first being talking about I was definitely against adding them to the language.
+To be honest, when generics were first being talked about I was definitely against adding them to the language.
 My opinion hasn't changed much, but I do see how they can make some situations a little less verbose and repetitive.
-Either way, we'll explore what generics are in Go and how we can use them.
+In this post, we'll explore what generics are in Go, how to use them, and how they work under the hood.

 ## Type Parameters

 Functions and types now have the ability to have type parameters.
-At first glace, the syntax of this might look a bit odd.
+At first glance, the syntax of this might look a bit odd.

 ```go